telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/how-to/excel/column-template-export.md

 ---
-title: Use the Column Template
+title: Use Column Template
-page_title: Use the Column Template | Kendo UI Grid HtmlHelper
+page_title: Use Column Template | Kendo UI Grid HtmlHelper
 description: "Use the column template in the Grid output Excel document."
 slug: howto_columntemplatexport_aspnetmvcgrid
 ---

-# Use the Column Template
+# Use Column Template

 To see the example on how to use the column template as the value of the corresponding cell in the output Excel document, refer to [this project](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/column-template-excel).